-We offer a choice of three lease options on most of our memorials.
+We offer a choice of lease options on most of our memorials.

 All our memorial options are created from the very highest quality material.
-We use granite, bronze and Minsterstone products.
-We do not use plastic, copper or cheap concrete.
 The gardens will continue to look good for generations to come.

-In order that we maintain gardens that Look as good as they possibly can we ask all our families not to bring in jam jars, trinkets, plastic or similar items which will detract from the overall appearance.
+In order that we maintain gardens that look as good as they possibly can we ask all our families not to add any items of their own (e.g. trinkets, lanterns, glassware, balloons, cards, artificial flowers).

 Memorial Rose Trees & Bushes